 Providing opportunities for medical students to experience life in the country.

-As part of their university curriculum, 160 medical students from Western Australian universities will spend four days in towns across the Wheatbelt to learn about rural life.
+As part of their university curriculum, up to 200 medical students from Western Australian universities spend four days in towns across the Wheatbelt to learn about rural life.

-The Wheatbelt Medical Student Immersion Program will see first-year medical students from The University of Notre Dame Australia School of Medicine (Fremantle) and second-year Curtin University Medical School students participate in a four-day placement across several Wheatbelt towns: Bruce Rock, Cunderdin, Kellerberin, Merredin, Narrogin, Southern Cross and Westonia.
+The Wheatbelt Medical Student Immersion Program (WMSIP) sees first-year medical students from The University of Notre Dame Australia School of Medicine (Fremantle) and second-year Curtin University Medical School students participate in a four-day placement across eight Wheatbelt towns: Bruce Rock, Cunderdin, Kellerberin, Merredin, Moora, Narrogin,

-The program aims to build student understanding of a rural patient's life and healthcare experience.
-During their placement, the students will visit local health services such as the local general practice and hospital, and will attend a farm safety demonstration.
-All members of the Steering Committee are committed to run the program for three years, starting in March 2018.
+The Program builds student understanding of a rural patient's life and healthcare experience.
+During their placement, students visit local health services such as the local general practice and hospital, attend cultural sites and experiences, and attend a farm safety demonstration.

 "We acknowledge many of the students will become metropolitan doctors in the future, however this program will give them an understanding of what a country patient experiences when travelling to Perth for treatment.
 If a student is influenced by the program to consider a rural career, that will be the cherry on top."